eFoam: Foam cut to size

 Dining chair foam pads

-Creating your own DIY dining seat foam pad for chairs that are perhaps too firm is a great activity suitable for those who haven't tried upholstery before.
-Whether it’s a square, rectangle or small circular seat foam pads, they are typically two to three inches deep and are attached to dining chairs or other similar seats using two single ties attached to one corner of the seat.
-They are most commonly used with wooden patio furniture, but they are also a great comfort solution for dining seats.
-Likewise, they can be used for study, office or writing table chairs.
+Making your own dining chair seat pad – ideal for chairs that are a little too firm – is a great project for anyone new to upholstery.
+Whether square, rectangular or small and circular, these pads are typically two to three inches deep and attach to the chair with two single ties at one corner.
+They are most common on wooden patio furniture, but are equally good for dining, study, office or writing-table chairs.

-These seat pads can be made with either medium-density or high-density foam, and if preferred, a mix of two foam sheets to create a medium-firm cushion made from polyurethane foam.
-At eFoam, we supply high quality yet low-cost upholstery foam, which is perfect for such applications.
-What's better is that this foam is available cut to any size or shape and can be custom ordered via our online cut to size foam tool.
+These pads can be made with medium-density or high-density foam, or a mix of two foam sheets for a medium-firm cushion.
+At eFoam, we supply high-quality, low-cost upholstery foam that is perfect for this, available cut to any size or shape.
+If you'd like help choosing a density, see our seat foam buyer's guide.

-After ordering your chosen foam insert using our cut to size tool:
+Once you have ordered your foam insert using our cut to size tool:

-1. Begin by cutting out two pieces of fabric that are one and a half inches greater in size than your foam insert.
+1. Cut two pieces of fabric one and a half inches larger all round than your foam insert.

 DIY Dining foam pads

-1. Place your thread through a button on the underside of the cushion and pull the thread through to the top side.
+1. Pass your thread through a button on the underside of the cushion and pull it through to the top side.

-2. Insert your top side button and repeat the stitches numerous times before pulling the thread tight to create a 'puckered' effect.
+2. Add your top-side button and repeat the stitches several times, then pull the thread tight to create a puckered effect.

-3. Do leave some give in the thread.
+3. Leave a little give in the thread.

-4. Repeat for the desired number of buttons on your cushion.
+4. Repeat for as many buttons as you want on your cushion.

-For assistance regarding any DIY or upholstery project, please contact us.
-You can also take a look at our upholstery foam blog.
+For help with any DIY or upholstery project, please contact us.
+You can also take a look at our upholstery foam craft project blog.